Digital work experience

 Silver Industrial Cadets Award

-The programme features 30 hours of work experience.
+The programme featured 30 hours of work experience.

-It will be accredited by both Class of Your Own and the Industrial Cadets Scheme.
+It was accredited by both Class of Your Own and the Industrial Cadets Scheme.

-This will provide all participating young people with a completion certificate that will include the Silver Industrial Cadets Award.
-They will also become part of the national Industrial Cadets accreditation network
+This provided all participating young people with a completion certificate that included the Silver Industrial Cadets Award.
+They became part of the national Industrial Cadets accreditation network

-That means every student will participate in industry recognised work experience and will each receive a useful addition to their future CV!
+That means every student participated in industry recognised work experience and each received a useful addition to their future CV!

 Learn more about the Industrial Cadets.